asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

 the output-list is empty, and the corresponding opening punctuator `(` is on the top of the operand-stack (i.e., this pair of parentheses is empty.)

-Hence, the rule `(2.1)` of the [Rules for TypeNames](#typename_rules) applies.
+Hence, the rule `(2.2)` of the [Rules for TypeNames](#typename_rules) applies.

 The position of the `Identifier` is shown here in `int (*(((x()[3]))))` through the use of the name `x`.
 As is evident, this `Declaration` is not same as `int (*((((x)[3]))))`.

 The rule says that the position of the `Identifier` is to the immediate left of the opening punctuator `(`.
-To apply this rule, pop the punctuator `(` from the top of the operand-stack, and move it back into the start of the input.
-Then, place `x` at the start of the currently empty output-list as a place-holder for the actual `Identifier`.
+To apply this rule, pop the elements from the operand-stack and place them back on to the head of the input.
+Stop once the opening punctuator `(` is moved back into the input.
+Then, place `x` at the start of the currently empty output-list as a place-holder for the omitted `Identifier`.
 The current state then is as shown below:

 ```
             input: ()[3]))))